NSW schools: mandatory from Term 1, 2027

 Short, regular tap-check-ins that digitise existing Friendly Schools student voice activities.
 Dashboards aggregate responses by class or year level, showing where SEL themes trend up or down over time.

-• Existing Friendly Schools activities, delivered digitally
+• Existing Friendly Schools resources, delivered digitally

 • Mapped to Friendly Schools SEL areas